✈️🐾 Flying with Your Dog to Europe in 2026: Costs, Airline Rules & Complete Checklist

 1. Microchip — ISO 11784/11785 15-digit, done before rabies vaccination.
 (EU Pet Travel Rules)

-2. Rabies Vaccination — Must be after the microchip; wait 21 days before travel; vaccine must be current/recognized by the EU.
+2. Rabies Vaccination — Must be after the microchip; wait 21 days before travel; vaccine must be current and recognized by the EU.
 (CDC; USDA APHIS)

 3. EU Health Certificate (Annex IV) — Completed by a USDA-accredited vet within 10 days of travel; endorsed by USDA APHIS; valid for entry and intra-EU travel for 4 months.
 (USDA APHIS)